 Cumulative

 If preferred stock has a cumulative dividend right, then, if the company misses any payment of dividends to preferred shareholders, all dividends of all missed payments must be paid before any common stockholder.
-If the company liquidates, then the cumulative option gives preferred shareholders the right to all of the missed payments before the common stockholders’ residual interests.
+If the company liquidates, then the cumulative option gives preferred shareholders the right to all the missed payments before the common stockholders' residual interests.

 Convertible

-The convertible feature allows the shareholder to convert his preferred stock to common stock at any time.
+The convertible feature allows the shareholder to convert their preferred stock to common stock at any time.
 Preferred stock is generally bought for its fixed dividend, but it is not as volatile as the common stock of the same company.
 If the common stock rises sharply, the convertible preferred stock will rise more than the preferred stock without the convertibility feature.
 Thus, the convertible feature allows the investor to enjoy a fixed income in a flat market, but also to profit from any significant rise in the market price of the common stock.

 Callable